hellafolk/hellafolk.github.io/trinidad_headflask.md

 <iframe src="https://hellafolk.github.io/img/top_profile_co2.html" width="1200" height="600" style="border:0" loading="lazy"></iframe>

 The record shows two patterns at once.
-As Earth breathes, CO₂ rises each as winter comes and falls again in summer, tracing a seasonal cycle of respiration and growth.
+As Earth breathes, CO₂ rises as winter comes and falls again in summer, tracing a seasonal cycle of respiration and growth.
 Layered on top of that rhythm is a steady upward climb — the year-to-year increase in background CO₂.

 <small>